drouian-m/doco/README.md

 # doco
-doco is an alias for docker compose
+doco is a shell alias for docker compose

 ## Install